NxPKG/khulnasoft-docs/content/waf/reference/migration-guides/firewall-rules-to-custom-rules.md

 In WAF custom rules you can [customize the response of the _Block_ action](/waf/custom-rules/create-dashboard/#configuring-a-custom-response-for-blocked-requests).

-The default block response is a Cloudflare standard HTML page.
+The default block response is a Khulnasoft standard HTML page.
 If you need to send a custom response for _Block_ actions, configure the custom rule to return a fixed response with a custom response code (403, by default) and a custom body (HTML, JSON, XML, or plain text).

-To define a custom response for a single rule, go to **Security** > **WAF** > [**Custom rules**](https://dash.cloudflare.com/?to=/:account/:zone/security/waf/custom-rules), edit the custom rule, and fill in the block-related options.
+To define a custom response for a single rule, go to **Security** > **WAF** > [**Custom rules**](https://dash.Khulnasoft.com/?to=/:account/:zone/security/waf/custom-rules), edit the custom rule, and fill in the block-related options.

 {{<Aside type="note">}}
 Custom block response configurations will not be returned by the Firewall Rules API.
 You must use the [Rulesets API](/waf/custom-rules/create-api/#example-b) to manage this new feature.